-When levetiracetam (0, 400, 1,200, or 3,600 mg/kg/day) was administered orally to pregnant rats during the period of organogenesis, reduced fetal weights and increased incidence of fetal skeletal variations were observed at the highest dose tested.
-There was no evidence of maternal toxicity.
-The no-effect dose for adverse effects on embryofetal developmental in rats (1,200 mg/kg/day) is approximately 4 times the maximum recommended human dose (MRHD) of 3,000 mg on a body surface area (mg/m2) basis.
+hile available studies cannot definitively establish the absence of risk, data from the published literature and pregnancy registries ave not established an association with levetiracetam use during pregnancy and major birth defects or miscarriage.
+Then levetiracetam (0, 400, 1,200, or 3,600 mg/kg/day) was administered orally to pregnant rats during the period of 10-11% lower median Cmax ss and 2% lo g/kg/day) is approximately 4 times the maximum recommended human dose (MRHD) of 3,000 mg on a body surface area

-Oral administration of levetiracetam (0, 200, 600, or 1,800 mg/kg/day) to pregnant rabbits during the period of organogenesis resulted in increased embryofetal mortality and incidence of fetal skeletal variations at the mid and high dose and decreased fetal weights and increased incidence of fetal malformations at the high dose, which was associated with maternal toxicity.
-The noeffect dose for adverse effects on embryofetal development in rabbits (200 mg/kg/day) is approximately equivalent to the MRHD on a mg/m2 basis.
+However, differences in exposures between obese and non-obese pediatric patients are not expected to be clinically meaningful ral administration of levetiracetam (0, 200, 600, or 1,800 mg/kg/day) to pregnant rabbits during the period of organogenesis individual patient. isulted in increased embryofetal mortality and incidence of fetal skeletal variations at the mid and high dose and decreased fetal eights and increased incidence of fetal malformations at the high dose, which was associated with maternal toxicity.
+The Levetiracetam levels may decrease during pregnancy [see Warnings and Precautions (5.11) and Use in Specific Populations -effect dose for adverse effects on embryofetal development in rabbits (200 mg/kg/day) is approximately equivalent to the (8.1)].